-If you make your Jersey Will it will provide certainty for your family and friends at a time of emotional distress and it ensures that your estate is distributed in accordance with your wishes after your death.
+Making a Jersey Will will provide certainty for your family and friends at a time of emotional distress and it will ensure that your estate is distributed in accordance with your wishes after your death.
 Even if the value of your estate is small, there are important reasons why you should make your Jersey Will.

 You will need to think about who you would like to appoint as executor.
 You can have more than one executor.
-The executor will be the person appointed by the will to administer your estate and distribute your property in accordance with your wishes.
+The executor will be the person appointed by the Will to administer your estate and to distribute your property in accordance with your wishes.

 The term “household effects” is defined in the Wills and Successions (Jersey) law 1993 (as amended) and means articles of household or personal use or ornament normally situate in order around the matrimonial/civil partnership home.
 The definition is subject to exceptions and excludes, amongst other things, motor vehicles, money, an item or group of items over £10,000 and items used wholly or principally for business purposes.

 If you have neither spouse/civil partner nor any children, you have full testamentary freedom to leave your movable estate assets to whomever you wish.

 If you die without having made a valid Will of your movable estate, you are said to have died intestate and, in such cases, your estate will be distributed as follows:-

 If there is a surviving spouse/civil partner but no issue, the surviving spouse/civil partner is entitled to the whole of the net movable estate.
 Where the deceased is survived by both a spouse/civil partner and issue, the surviving spouse is entitled to the household effects (as described above), other movable estate to the value of £30,000 and one-half of the remainder of the net movable estate.
 The issue is entitled to the other half of the net movable estate.